Your Cart

 Once the guitar is in tune and everything is set to go we can now proceed to play the guitar and start to make music with it.
 And this is where it starts to get fun.

 The very first chords you want to learn are your open power chords.
 We start with these because they are the easiest to play.
 As stated before, they only require one finger.
-Your index or first finger will do.
+Your index finger or first finger will do.

 Strum only two strings